libclang-vim/libclang-vim/README.md

 - extract AST information of the code.
 - get information at the specific location of the code.
 - get extent at the specific location of the code
-- get definition, decralation and refarenced node of the item at specific location
+- get definition, declaration and referenced node of the item at specific location
-- get pointee type, result type, canonical type
+- get pointee type, result type, canonical type at specific location
 - get the information for completion. (not implemented yet)
 - get diagnostic information. (not implemented yet)
 - get preprocessing information. (not implemented yet)